 This view divides the return of Jesus into two parts.
 The first part is a secret coming for the church, often labeled as the rapture.
 The church is taken prior to the coming great tribulation and does not participate in the millennial reign.

->

-> The second, and more public, part of the second coming occurs seven years later.
+The second, and more public, part of the second coming occurs seven years later.
 This public return will inaugurate the millennium kingdom.
-Between these two comings is a seven year period of tribulation where the wrath of God is poured out on Satan’s kingdom.
-During this time Satan also persecutes the tribulational saints, those who have come to faith in Christ during this seven year period.
+Between these two comings is a seven-year period of tribulation where the wrath of God is poured out on Satan’s kingdom.
+During this time, Satan also persecutes the tribulation saints, those who have come to faith in Christ during this seven-year period.

->

-> The thousand years was initially taken as literal, but is now mostly thought of as symbolic.
+The thousand years was initially taken to be literal but is now mostly thought of as symbolic.
 This viewpoint is most popular when the gospel is reaching great numbers of people, but less popular at other times.
-There does not seem to be many who hold to postmillennialism today.
+There do not seem to be many who hold to postmillennialism today.

->

-> This view treats the 20th chapter of Revelation as mostly symbolic, much like the rest of Revelation.
+This view treats the 20th chapter of Revelation as mostly symbolic, much like the rest of Revelation.
 Unlike premillennialism, which looks for signs leading up to the Lord’s return, amillennialists see Christ’s return as occurring at any time; there are no special signs that forecast his return.

 Like all of the other views, amillennialists believe that Christ is returning, that he will ‘rapture’ his church and then judge the world.
 This view was held by some of the early church fathers and appears to have been the default view of the leaders of the Protestant Reformation.
 It still seems to be held today by the majority of the church throughout the world.